-In the normal mode, these devices are 18-bit inverting bus transceivers.
-They can be used either as two 9-bit transceivers or one 18-bit transceiver.
-The test circuitry can be activated by the TAP to take snapshot samples of the data appearing at the device pins or to perform a self test on the boundary-test cells.
-Activating the TAP in the normal mode does not affect the functional operation of the SCOPETM bus transceivers.
+In the normal mode, these devices are functionally equivalent to the 'BCT2952 and 'ABT2952 octal registered bus transceivers.
+The test circuitry can be activated by the TAP to take snapshot samples of the data appearing at the device pins or to perform a self-test on the boundary-test cells.
+Activating the TAP in normal mode does not affect the functional operation of the SCOPETM octal registered bus transceivers.